FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 Checkout and push 'master' branch would start the release process

 <br><br>
-### **A Hotfix Lifecycle:**
+### A Hotfix Lifecycle

 When there is a need for a quick fix for a code that is already in production, the git-flow hotfix comes to the rescue.

 #### Start a hotfix git flow process

 The 'master' branch is always synced with the latest deployment code.
-The Feature starts with the command **mvn jgitflow:hotfix-start**, which performs the following:
+The Feature starts with the command 'mvn jgitflow:hotfix-start', which performs the following:

 1. Prompts the user for the version name.